What is Data Strategy?

 Implementing a successful data strategy requires an organisation-wide commitment to data literacy: the ability to explore, understand, and communicate about data.

 Promoting data literacy—and ultimately, establishing a data culture—is important for every organisation.
-In a recent survey, 87% of respondents rated data skills as very important for their day-to-day operations.
+According to a 2022 Forrestor’s Data Literacy Report, 87% of respondents, including decision makers and employees rated data skills as very important for their day-to-day operations.

 Change management